 Dansk ICYE strives to have more host families, more host projects, families with skills to support volunteers, and to integrate host families and projects into the organisation.

 Dansk ICYE at Scout Camp

-Dansk ICYE and DUF (Dansk Ungdoms Fællesråd – Danish Youth Council) will attend the biggest international scout camp in Denmark with around 40.000 participants from 22nd June to 30th July 2017.
-Dansk ICYE will raise awareness of the United Nations Global Goals at its booth at the Global Goal camp together with the DUF’s international department.
-Together with the DUF’s international department, Dansk ICYE will spend an entire week running interactive games aimed at framing Global Goal No. 17 – international partnerships.
+Dansk ICYE and DUF (Dansk Ungdoms Fællesråd – Danish Youth Council) participated in the biggest international scout camp in Denmark with around 40.000 participants from 22nd June to 30th July 2017.
+Dansk ICYE raised awareness of the United Nations Global Goals at its booth at the Global Goal camp together with the DUF’s international department.
+Together with the DUF’s international department, Dansk ICYE spent an entire week running interactive games aimed at framing Global Goal No. 17 – international partnerships.

-The primary target group is 12 – 16 years old and secondary 16 – 25 years old.
-At the booth, Dansk ICYE will present material describing volunteering and civic participation possibilities for young people.
-It will make itself visible by way of its T-shirts, hoodies, information material, roll-up poster, and through the sessions run by its coworkers.
+Young people between the ages of 12 – 16 years were the primary target group and those between the ages of 16 – 25 years formed the secondary target group.
+At the booth, Dansk ICYE presented material describing volunteering and civic participation possibilities for young people.
+It also made itself visible by way of its T-shirts, hoodies, information material, roll-up poster, and through the sessions run by its coworkers.
 It’s participation at the Scout Camp will serve to strengthen its cooperation with DUF and create greater visibility among potential volunteers.

 For more information on the Scout Camp: https://spejderneslejr.dk/da